6 Cold Email Outreach Techniques to Boost Results (Free Templates)

 How Frequently Should You Follow Up on a Cold Email?

-You should follow up three times in a cold email; this gives the prospect enough time to make a decision.
+You should follow up three times in a cold email; this gives the prospect enough time to make a decision without being too pushy and making people unsubscribe.

 [CTA1]